How to Become an Ethical Hacker in 2025?

 Step 3: Learn the Art of Being Anonymous

-The most important step for ethical hacking is to learn how to be anonymous and hide your identity online so that there is no trace left and none can backtrace you.
-Often an ethical hacker might not know who else is in the same network, and if a Black hat hacker figures out that there is someone else in the network, they might try to hack their system.
+The most important step for ethical hacking is to learn how to be anonymous and hide your identity online so that no trace is left and no one can backtrace you.
+Often, an ethical hacker might not know who else is in the same network, and if a Black hat hacker figures out that there is someone else in the network, they might try to hack their system.
 Thus, anonymity is vital for ethical hackers as well.
 Using Anonsurf, Proxychains, and MacChanger are the three most promising ways to safeguard your identity.

 Step 4: Get Well-versed in Networking Concepts